1. Introduction to Advanced Nanomaterials

 Chemical Engineering Department, Laxminarayan Institute of Technology, Rashtrasant Tukadoji Maharaj Nagpur University, India

-Dr. Vijay B. Pawade, is an assistant professor in the Department of Applied Physics at Laximarayan Institute of Technology, R.T.M.
+Dr. Vijay B. Pawade is an assistant professor in the department of applied-physics, Laximarayan Institute of Technology, R.T.M.
 Nagpur University, Nagpur, India.
-His research is focused on rare earth doped oxide materials and their applications in LEDs and solar cell devices.
-He has published 27 research papers in refereed international journals and has served as a reviewer of many peer-reviewed journals published by Elsevier, Springer, Willey, Taylor fancies, RSC, ACS.
+His research focuses on rare earth doped oxide materials and their applications in LEDs and solar cell devices.
+He has published 30 research papers in peer-reviewed international journals and has been a referee for publishers including Elsevier, Springer, Wiley, Taylor & Francis, RSC, and ACS.
+He is author of the book “Phosphors for Energy Saving and Conversion Technology”, and an editor and contributor for the book “Nanomaterials for Green Energy".

 Laxminarayan Institute of Technology, Rashtrasant Tukadoji Maharaj Nagpur University, India